Who Was Baby Face Nelson?

 In 1928, Nelson married Helen Wawzynak.
 She called herself Helen Gillis, even after her husband had taken on the last name of Nelson.
 Helen was only 16 years old at the time.
 The couple soon had a son and a daughter together.

-Notorious Bank Robber
+Notorious Bank Robber and "Public Enemy No. 1"

 Nelson graduated to adult prison in 1931 after robbing a bank in Chicago.
 Sentenced to a year in jail, he escaped from custody while being transported to be tried on another bank robbery charge in February 1932.
-Nelson eventually wound up in Sausalito, California where he met John Paul Chase.
+Nelson eventually wound up in Sausalito, California, where he met John Paul Chase.
 The pair engaged in numerous criminal activities over the next few years.

 Nelson joined up legendary criminal John Dillinger in 1934, shortly after Dillinger's original gang dissolved.
 Nelson was almost caught that April while he was hiding out with the Dillinger gang in northern Wisconsin.
 But he shot his way out of the situation, killing an FBI agent in the process.
 He was with Dillinger and Homer Van Meter during the June robbery of the Merchants National Bank in South Bend, Indiana.
 A police officer was killed by the gang during the crime.